extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 Register, delete and update switch
 ----------------------------------

-After creating *custom fabric* we can register/update/delete switches to the fabric or add switches to the *default* fabric:
+After creating *custom fabric* we can register/update/delete switches to the fabric:
+(Same commands can be used for  *default* fabric)

 .. code-block:: shell
     :emphasize-lines: 1,40,80